 It seems these days, no matter how off the grid or self-sufficient you are, you still need money.
 While the hubby and I still have full time jobs, we dream of the day that we will be more self-sufficient and be able to work for ourselves only.
 As a start, we do what we can to make money from the homestead.
-We don’t do everything on this list, but I’ve dabbled in quite a few!
+We don’t do everything on this list, but I’ve dabbled in quite a few, we especially enjoyed the youtube marketing strategies.
 Check out these 28 Ways to Make Money on the Homestead.

 Depending on what critters you have on your homestead, you can have several different sources of income.
 If you have chickens, sell eggs.
 During the summer, we sell enough of our eggs to pay for chicken feed and have enough eggs to eat.
 Have a rooster in your flock, you can sell chicks or fertile eggs for people to hatch themselves.
 If you raise your own meat chickens, depending on your local regs, you can raise and sell extra meat chickens.
 If you’re looking to get into meat chickens (to sell them or not) or even if you’ve done it before, I highly recommend reading Joel Salatin’s Pastured Poultry Profits.
 I learned so much from it!
 My copy is highlighted and underlined like crazy.

 Have your own electronic chicken plucker?
 Consider renting it out!
 We purchased one last year and LOVE it.
 It totally changed butchering chickens for us.
 We’ve rented it out several times.
 Be sure to write up (or have written up) a rental agreement contract.
 You may want to think about renting out other butchering equipment too, such as killing cones which also make butchering day much easier.

 Are you handy when it comes to woodworking?
 How about building and selling chicken coops?
 Backyard chicken popularity is growing with leaps and bounds and people are always looking for coops.
 DIY brooder boxes are another great seller too.